nicola144/personal_site/content/about.md

 In terms of applications, in the future I would be very excited to work on **accelerating science** (chemistry, biology,physics, neuroscience, etc.) using our familar tools of probabilistic (and causal) modelling.

 ### News
+- Poster on "*Generalized Self Normalized Importance Sampling*" accepted at BayesComp 2023.
 - Poster on "*Causal Entropy Optimization*" accepted at Greek Stochastics.
 - I gave a (short) talk at the Lancaster Stats postgraduate seminar series about our ongoing work on particle filters.
 - I received the [Turing Enrichment Scheme (Placement Award, for 6 months)](https://www.turing.ac.uk/work-turing/studentships/enrichment) offer.